hyperledger/fabric/docs/source/chaincode_lifecycle.md

 containers running on their peers.
 MYCC1 has an endorsement policy of 1 out of 2, while MYCC2 has an endorsement policy of 2 out of 2.*

-## Migrate to the new Fabric lifecycle
+## Migrate to the v2.x Fabric lifecycle

 For information about migrating to the new lifecycle, check out [Considerations for getting to v2.0](./upgrade_to_newest_version.html#chaincode-lifecycle).